 Commercial air compressors are a widely used utility in plants and facilities but are also likely the most expensive one.
 Approximately 19% of the total power used in a compressed air system, even on a well maintained one, is converted into clean, compressed air flow.
 The other 81% is lost as heat.
 Because of this, compressed air is often more expensive than other electricity, natural gas, and water when it comes to running a facility.
 Compressed air systems are invaluable assets to facilities in numerous industries, but air leaks could be leaving you dry when it comes to energy efficiency.A single ¼-inch leak in an airline can cost a facility from $2,500 to more than $8,000 per year.
 Click To Tweet

 Compressed air leaks can be financially crippling under the wrong circumstances.
 The most terrifying aspect of a compressed air leak is just how long they can go undetected, especially if your air compressor and compressed air distribution components are not routinely inspected for proper operation.
 According to the Compressed Air & Gas Institute, depending on pressure requirements and energy costs, a single ¼-inch leak in a compressed air line can cost a facility from $2,500 to more than $8,000 per year.
 For just one leak, your company could be losing $2,500+ and not even know it.

 Did you know?
-When 100 leaks are found and sized, a tight system should average around 3 cfm each.
+When 100 compressed air leaks are found and sized, a tight system should average around 3 cfm each.
 A typical system should average around 4 cfm each and a high leak system should average around 5 cfm each.
-Numbers above or below these levels should have a clear explanation!
+The numbers above or below these levels should have a clear explanation!
 (Source)